From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 https://stopabusecampaign.org/faq-the-ace-study/adverse-childhood-experiences-study/

-The reality is that while some societal influences have influenced a few Christians to commit abuses, they and secular/atheist ideologies have influenced far more non-Christians to engage in abuse in various areas of society.
-True and authentic biblical Christianity has by far the best human rights track record of all worldviews in not stopping and drastically reducing abuse, warning strongly against its root causes and helping people who have been victimized by it to recover and live valuable and happy lives.
+In stark contrast, true and authentic biblical Judaism and Christianity have by far the best human rights track record of all worldviews in stopping, drastically reducing and preventing abuse as well as warning strongly against its root causes and helping people who have been victimized by abuse to recover and live valuable and happy lives.
 This fact is actually one strong evidence for the truths and practical value of biblical Christianity.

-If you have been abused, then my heart goes out to you and I am so sorry that happened to you and wish it had not.
-I have been a victim of at least 9 kinds of abuse, and I know how the pain and agony feels and the long term effects and I’ve been involved in helping several people to escape abuse in court cases and also outside of counts.
-But God can heal and restore and has done that for many and can do it for you too.
-I encourage you to read this page to understand the REAL root causes that caused that pain and agony and use time and resources you have to oppose them and end as much of this evil as you can.
-I also encourage you to go to a godly and effective Christian counselor to learn the best ways to recover.
+I encourage you to read this page to understand some of the REAL root causes that caused that pain and agony and then use your time and resources you have to oppose them and end as much of this evil as you can.
+If you have experienced abuse, I also encourage you to go to a godly and effective Christian counselor to learn the best ways to recover.
 There are some resource links at the end of this page that can help with that.

 1. The Heart of God: A Divine Mandate Against Abuse